-Key Area Assessment Criteria Achieved Comments Assesse d by Main area The care worker/nurse can achieve this by Yes/No Any relevant additional information Name Date If a non-prescribed medication was administered was this from the original container as purchased and was the dose offered within the directions given on the packaging?
-If a non-prescribed medication was administered did the member of staff record this correctly on the MAR chart?
-Accessing Does the member of staff know who to contact if they need advice on medication?
-Advice & Information Is the staff member aware of the information sources held at the home particularly patient information leaflets which should be available for the service user and staff?
-Dealing with Can the member of staff describe the correct process for what to do if they make an error?
-Errors Can the member of staff describe the correct process for what to do if they discover an error made by another member of staff?
+Key Area Assessment Criteria Achieved Comments Assessed by Main area The care worker/nurse can achieve this by Yes/No Any relevant additional information Name Date If a non-prescribed medication was administered did the member of staff record this correctly on the MAR chart?
+Accessing Advice & Information Does the member of staff know who to contact if they need advice on medication?
+Is the staff member aware of the information sources held at the home particularly patient information leaflets which should be available for the service user and staff?
+Dealing with Errors Can the member of staff describe the correct process for what to do if they make an error?
+Can the member of staff describe the correct process for what to do if they discover an error made by another member of staff?

-Any other information

-Any other information Please record any discussions held with the member of staff
+Any other information Please record any discussions held with the member of staff Please record any discussions held with the member of staff

-Γ

-L